opensourcemaintenancefee/web/src/content/docs/consumers/faq.md

 ### Q: If I use a project and that project depends on other projects do I need to pay all of them?

 No. You only pay the Maintenance Fee to the projects you directly reference.
+Your relationship is only with the projects you choose to use.
+The maintainers of those projects may choose to depend on other projects and, if so, there is a relationship between the maintainer and the next-level of dependencies.
+And so on, and so on.
+In the end, the dependency choices other maintainers make do not impact your Maintenance Fee, even though they will impact your product.

 ### Q: Why not donate to a project?